tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Next steps

-Now that we've documented the sample response and schema, it's time to document the [status and error codes](docapis_doc_status_codes.html) related to the resource.
+Now that you've completed the [API reference tutorial](docapis_api_reference_tutorial_overview.html), you're ready to either critique or create your own API reference topic.
+See the next topic, [Activity: Critique or create an API reference topic](docapis_api_reference_activity.html).